Find Funding

 Are you a horticulturalist looking for financial assistance?

-The Merlin Trust Are you between the age of 18-35 or in your first five years of a career in horticulture with a love of plants, gardens and gardening?
+Are you between the age of 18-35 or in your first five years of a career in horticulture with a love of plants, gardens and gardening?

 Do you need financial assistance to visit gardens in the UK or abroad?
 Or to study plants in their natural habitats anywhere in the world?